Boundary value problems of elliptic operators and reduction to the boundary techniques: Analysis on the lower half-space

-In working with pseudodifferential operators on half-spaces, with coordinates $(x_1,\ldots, x_n, \rho)$, $\rho<0$, we will have the need to show that by multiplying symbols of inverses of elliptic operators with smooth cutoffs with compact support, which are functions of transform variables corresponding to tangential coordinates, we produce operators which are smoothing. \begin{lemma} Let $A\in \Psi^k(\mathbb{R}^{n+1})$ for $k\le -1$ be such that the symbol, $\sigma(A)(x,\rho,\xi,\eta)$, is meromorphic (in $\eta$) with poles at
+In working with pseudodifferential operators on half-spaces, with coordinates $(x_1,\ldots, x_n, \rho)$, $\rho<0$, we can show that by multiplying symbols by smooth cutoffs with compact support, which are functions of transform variables corresponding to tangential coordinates, we produce operators which are smoothing.
+This is in analogy to the case of $\mathbb{R}^n$ where cutoffs (with compact support) in transform space give rise to regularizing operators: let $a(x,\xi) \in \mathcal{S}^k(\mathbb{R}^n)$, and $\chi(\xi) \in C^{\infty}_0(\mathbb{R}^n)$.
+Then the operator with symbol $\chi(\xi) a(x,\xi)$ is regularizing.
+The reason behind this is that any growth in the $\xi$ variables resulting from differentiation is compensated by the compact support of $\chi(\xi)$.
+For instance, for $x$ in a compact subset $K$,